 THIS ONE’S A FIGHTER

-American Ninja Warrior is a sports entertainment obstacle course show where athletes complete against each other for a half million dollars.
-Recently a video of Kacy Catanzaro, the first woman to complete the course, went viral.
+American Ninja Warrior is a sports entertainment obstacle course show where athletes compete against each other for a half million dollars.
+Recently, a video of Kacy Catanzaro, the first woman to complete the course, went viral.
 Her strength and agility are phenomenal.

-As I watch the video, the crowd is deafening as they yell and chant her name.
+As I watched the video, the crowd was deafening, and they yelled and chanted her name.
 The announcers are frenzied after each stage of the course she completes.
-Several people in the crowd yell, “I love you Kacy”.
+Several people in the crowd yell, “I love you, Kacy.”

 I can’t help but wish those same rowdy fans would stand outside my office.
 I’d love to see swarms of people cheer for a client after she has told the truth about devastatingly difficult things with every ounce of courage she possesses.
 I’d love to hear her name being chanted as she drives away after a session when she has finally allowed herself to grieve.
 I want my clients to feel that kind of support from their families and communities.